Amelia (Basquez) Carbajal

 Survivors include three daughters, Maria Louisa (Gonzalo) Guerrero and Diana Gutierrez (Robert Mendoza), both of Beeville, and Mary Alice Trevino of George West; three sons, Albert Carbajal (Shaunessy Vogel) and Ruben Carbajal (Janice Garcia), both of Three Rivers, and Leo Carbajal of Beeville; five sisters, Jovita Guerrero of George West, Maria Luisa Carrasco of Plainview, Ofilia Corrales of Houston, Maggie Martinez of George West and Miquela Valadez of George West; three brothers, Jessie Basquez of George West, Robert Basquez of Beeville and Leonardo Basquez of New Mexico; 16 grandchildren; 32 great-grandchildren; and three great-great-grandchildren.

-Visitation will be held from 3 p.m.to 5 p.m.
+Visitation was held from 3 p.m.to 5 p.m.
 Monday, July 13, at Galloway & Sons Chapel in George West.
-A Rosary will be recited at St. George Catholic Church at 7 o’clock.
+A rosary was recited at St. George Catholic Church at 7 o’clock.

-The funeral Mass will be celebrated at 10 a.m.
+The funeral Mass was celebrated at 10 a.m.
 Tuesday, July 14, at St. George Catholic Church with Father Romeo Salinas officiating.
-Burial will follow at St. George Cemetery.
+Burial followed at St. George Cemetery.

-Pallbearers will be her grandchildren, Vanessa Trevino, John Anthony Gutierrez, Frankie Gutierrez, Josh Gutierrez, Nick Carbajal and Adrian Carbajal.
+Pallbearers were her grandchildren, Vanessa Trevino, John Anthony Gutierrez, Frankie Gutierrez, Josh Gutierrez, Nick Carbajal and Adrian Carbajal.

 Sign the guestbook.